 How to Clean Pet Stains on Floors

-If you’re beginning to notice discoloration and that pungent pet odor on your hardwood floor, you might be too late.
+If you notice discoloration or that distinct pet odor on your hardwood floor, you need to act now.

 1. White Vinegar and Grapefruit Oil